dss-14th/eda-repo-7/README.md

 ### Trend Analysis about Rate of Cumulative Return by the Portfolios
 * Backtest Result for the Traditional All-weather
 - All_weather portfolio doesn't seem to be the best portfolio in terms of investment, since the rate of cumulative return is 170% over the last 25 years even though it's safer than any others.
-- Therefore, we think that it would be valuable to build a new portfolio that is able to make more returns as maintaining the safeness of All_Weather portfolio.
+- Therefore, we assumed that it would be valuable to build a new portfolio that is able to make more returns as maintaining the safeness of All_Weather portfolio.
 ![Screen Shot 2020-10-26 at 23 38 41](https://user-images.githubusercontent.com/68367134/97186200-57536e80-17e4-11eb-955e-f9ee4a33291c.png)
 ![Screen Shot 2020-10-26 at 23 38 47](https://user-images.githubusercontent.com/68367134/97186205-58849b80-17e4-11eb-9c49-d2c82c3f3c60.png)